Jake Paul vs Mike Tyson

 Given the uncertainty about the rules for this event [at time of writing: 8-April-2024], it is curious that odds are even available.
 It is absolutely staggering that Tyson is only a very slight 7/5 underdog.
 The fact that the betting is so close is further evidence, should you need it, that there is no jeopardy in this fight.

 When Tyson fought Lennox Lewis in 2002, he admitted he had "three good minutes" in him.
 We are 22 years on since then, and probably about 22 acres of weed down since then.
-To quote BlackWolf on X, "last time I checked marijuana wasn’t the fountain of youth"
+A younger Tyson often alluded to stamina and breathing issues due to having asthma.
+If he tries to maintain any sort of pace that looks ANYTHING like the vintage Tyson in archive footage and recent training clips, he will gas.
+This was true two decades ago and it is certainly true now.
+To quote BlackWolf on X, "last time I checked marijuana wasn’t the fountain of youth".

 If this was a boxing match with both fighters trying to win, Jake Paul would be a colossal (unbackable) favourite.
 Pick ANY 10-fight pro fighter in their late-20s who weighs 200lbs and put them against ANY 58-year-old on the planet and you have the dictionary definition of a boxing mismatch.
 Yes, even if it is Iron Mike Tyson in the opposite corner.